Search Menu Globe Arrow Right Close

 • Are pregnant or think you may be pregnant

-• Are sensitive to or are allergic to any medicines, iodine, latex, tape, or anesthesia drugs (local and general)
+• Are sensitive to or allergic to any medicines, iodine, latex, tape, or anesthesia medicines (local and general)

 • Have a history of bleeding disorders or are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
 You may have to stop taking these medicines before your procedure.

-Your healthcare provider may have other instructions for you based on your medical condition.
+Your healthcare provider may have other instructions for you based on your health condition.

 What happens during a 24-hour probe study?

 The sensor will stay just above the lower esophageal sphincter (LES).
 The LES is the muscle that keeps stomach acids out and lets food into your stomach.
 The LES is at the bottom of your esophagus.
-You may have other sensors too.
-They may check the pH levels in your stomach and esophagus.
+You may have other sensors, too.
+They may check the pH levels in your stomach and other levels in your esophagus.

-A small recorder will be on the end of the tube that comes out of your nose.
+A small recorder may be on the end of the tube that comes out of your nose.
 It will be joined to a strap placed over your shoulder.
+Or if you have the wireless capsule, you might wear a receiver on your wrist to get data from the probe.

 Once the tube is in place and you are wearing the strap, you can go home.
-You will have to wear this for 24 hours.
+You will have to wear it for 24 hours.
 But you should be able to do most of your normal activities during the 24-hour probe study.
+If you have a wireless capsule, the study may last longer, often 48 hours.

 What happens after a 24-hour probe study?

 After 24 hours, you will go back to your healthcare provider.
 They will take out the tube and any sensors.
 Your healthcare provider will check the results and compare them with your diary.
 They will score the results.
-The results will show if acid levels in your esophagus are too high.
+The results will show if pH levels in your esophagus are too low.
+If you have a capsule recorder, the study may last longer than 24 hours.
+The capsule will fall out of your esophagus in about 5 days and eventually pass in the stool.

 Your healthcare provider will discuss the results with you.
 Then you will make a plan of care together.
 This may include changes to the plan you already have.